 Commonly described within the interviews was the experience of cancer, causing both a closer authenticity to the self and a forced fakery.

 Authenticity to the self – Within the data captured, the participants made sense of their illness as a physical manifestation of psychological and emotional issues that they had been avoiding.
 Through this perception cancer forced people to use problem focused coping mechanisms to deal with unresolved issues, which led to greater self-awareness and emotional expression.
 This experience was overall characterised by a growth in personal strength through the increased ability to deal with emotional issues and as a freedom to be true to themselves, breaking through the social norm that you always have to be okay.

 Putting up a pretence to those closest – In contradiction to the previous sub-theme a diagnosis of cancer caused them to put up a façade of being okay to those closest to them.
 Supporters may also experience trauma as a result of cancer and coping strategies are just as important to them.
 Participants also described the value of friendships with people who have or have had cancer, to whom they could fully disclose everything they were feeling.
 Penny Brohn UK was described as a valuable place where you can be yourself and get support from people in the same position.

 Being able to express and get support for psychological and emotional challenges led to growth in: personal strength and relating to others.

-Becky’s research gives clear evidence that people with advanced cancer can experience post traumatic growth.
-Through healthy lifestyle changes, gaining control over their illness, facing death and the ability to be able to be authentic to themselves and those close to them all led to this growth.
+Becky’s research gives clear evidence that people with advanced cancer can experience post-traumatic growth.
+Through healthy lifestyle changes, gaining control over their illness, facing death and the ability to be authentic to themselves and those close to them all led to this growth.
 The services we offer here were an important aspect of these experiences, presenting the importance of supporting individuals holistically to experience an opportunity and growth despite a cancer diagnosis.